godspeedsystems/gs_doc/docs/microservices/datasources/api.md

 You can leverage `before_method_hook` and `after_method_hook` method hooks to trigger another workflow as per your use case.

 for ex.
-You want to make an audit log for a third party api.
+You want to make an audit log for a third party api call.

 - `before_method_hook` this workflow will be triggered before executing the workflow where the datasource is defined.